1983 Stock Destination Blind

 For saying that around twenty years had passed since this blind last saw service, it is in good condition, as is its enclosure painted Cornflower Blue.
-Unlike the other destination blinds in the Collection, the blind seen here may date from the stock's entry to service, given that the trains only saw about fourteen years' service, before being replaced in favour of the 1996 Stock.
+Unlike the other destination blinds in the Collection, the blind seen here may date from the stock's entry to service, given that the trains only saw about fourteen years' service, before being replaced by the 1996 Stock.
 The text of these blinds is white with a black background.
 One difference that is noticeable immediately, when compared to the enclosures of older Underground stocks, is the absence of the hand crank mechanism used in changing the destination.

 Four guide wheels would locate the enclosure into the ceiling of the Driving Motor cab.